-E. Concept Quizzes
+E. Concept "Quizlets

-Each will take about 35 minutes.
-The questions ask for one or two sentence answers, and test your ability to recognize and apply central concepts from class notes and readings.
+There will be 10 online "quizlets" that cover the readings and slides from the previous week or two.
+Each will be about 10 minutes long, and usually open book.
+It is wise to finish assigned readings and review the slides beforehand so that you can answer quickly and effectively.
+Most questions ask for one or two sentence answers, and test your ability to recognize and apply central concepts from class notes and readings.
 There are few questions that have right/wrong answers.
 Better answers will get more points.